cmndrsn/mer-quality/content/survey-items.md

 #### Collection

 -   The study incorporates user-centered approaches for data labeling.
--   (If applicable) Study provides information about screening and training of annotators.
+-   (If applicable) The study provides information about screening and training of annotators.

 #### Cleaning & preprocessing